skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 Eomer shakes his head, "You made reference to the Mage's Archives..."

 "Ah!
 So that's what you're after.
-Well, come in here", and with that he takes his bread and moves into the dinning room to enjoy his meal.
+Well, come in here," and with that he takes his bread and moves into the dinning room to enjoy his meal.
 "So you're looking for the Mage's Archives?
 You don't look like a wizard.
 You a wizard hunter so something?"